rohitkannan/SA-for-CCP/README.md

 Sigmoidal approximation: Run sigapprox_template.jl.

-Note: Make sure to change the output directory in all of the above files.
+Note: Make sure to change the working directory in all of the above files.